hazelcast/hazelcast-csharp-client/doc/dev/doc/serialization.md

 2. If the above check fails, then Hazelcast checks if it is an instance of `Hazelcast.Serialization.IIdentifiedDataSerializable`.
 3. If the above check fails, then Hazelcast checks if it is an instance of `Hazelcast.Serialization.IPortable`.
 4. If the above check fails, then Hazelcast checks if it is an instance of one of the default types (see above default types).
 5. If the above check fails, then Hazelcast looks for a user-specified Custom Serializer, i.e., an implementation of `IByteArraySerializer<T>` or `IStreamSerializer<T>`.
 Custom serializer is searched using the input object’s class and its parent class up to `Object`.
-If parent class search fails, all interfaces implemented by the class are also checked.
+If parent class search fails, all interfaces implemented by the class are also checked (note that the *order* in which these interfaces are checked is not specified).
 6. If the above check fails, then Hazelcast checks if it is Serializable ( `Type.IsSerializable` ) and a Global Serializer is not registered with CLR serialization Override feature.
 7. If the above check fails, Hazelcast will use the registered Global Serializer if one exists.